javieb5186/readme-generator/Develop/README.md

   ```

   ## Usage
-  This is a repo that generates a readme.
+  This is just a test

   ## License
-  This project is licensed under the MIT license
+  This project is licensed under the BSD 3 license

   ## Contributing
   No contributions needed